0xheycat/Testnet-validator/Transformers/Readme.md

 screen -x tfsc
 ```
 Done you succesfull update with latest version
+you can check your Node, paste with your address https://explorer.tfsc.io/

 **To view the automatically generated directories and files under the current directory**
 <html>